microsoft/promptpex/docs/src/content/docs/reference/test-expansion.md

 sidebar:
     order: 22
 ---
-import { Code } from '@astrojs/starlight/components';
-import promptSrc from "../../../../../src/prompts/expand_test.prompty?raw";

-Test expansion uses a LLM call to _expand_ a test and make it more complex.
+Test expansion uses a [LLM prompt](https://github.com/microsoft/promptpex/blob/dev/src/prompts/expand_test.prompty) to _expand_ a test and make it more complex.
 It can be applied repeatedly to generate a set of tests with different levels of complexity.

 ```mermaid
 graph TD